Research ideas

 Who this fits

-A good fit if you like phase polynomials, hierarchy questions, and examples that turn into general structure.
+A good fit if you like phase polynomials and examples that slowly turn into structure.

 Background